esanin1/Disaster-Response-Pipeline/README.md

 No licensing is required to leverage any part of this repository.

 A big credit to:
-1. Udacity coursework "Data Scientist" Section which code samples and templated are the base of this project.
+1. Udacity coursework "Data Scientist" Section which code samples and templates are the base of this project - I leveraged some in my project.
 2. Stack Overflow for many helpfull code development tips.